PricelessToolkit/Meshtastic_Box/README.md

 Meshtastic is an open-source, long-range, decentralized mesh communication system.
 It uses LoRa (Long Range) radios to enable text messaging and data sharing without the need for Wi-Fi or cellular networks.
 Ideal for outdoor adventures, emergency communication, and off-grid use, Meshtastic allows users to stay connected over several kilometers.
 It supports GPS location sharing, encrypted messaging, and integration with mobile and desktop apps.

 ### Assembly Instruction

 - YouTube Video Instruction and Tests "Soon https://www.youtube.com/@PricelessToolkit"

+> [!NOTE]
+> This solar-powered node with a Heltec T114 V2 consumes ~10mAh with 30 transmissions per hour, tested using a Power Profiler.
+It runs on 4x 3200mAh Li-ion batteries, allowing up to 30 days of operation without any "0" solar in winter.

 ### Hardware